What is a kidney biopsy?

 There may be more than one puncture if the healthcare provider needs more than one

 tissue sample.
 If so, the same puncture process will be repeated.

-When the needle is withdrawn, firm pressure will be applied to the biopsy site to
+When the needle is removed, firm pressure will be applied to the biopsy site to stop

 A sterile bandage or dressing will be applied.